Integrating with Sauce Labs Real Device

 On the Test Runner tab, you can see the test case progress.

-To view the test result in Sauce Labs, login to your account to access the Sauce Labs dashboard, click Automated > Test Results, from the left-hand side menu.
+To view the test result in Sauce Labs, login to your account to access the Sauce Labs dashboard, and click Automated > Test Results from the left-hand side menu.

 Above: View of the test result in Sauce Labs.